Information event (via Zoom):

 Director, EU/US Gendered Innovations in Science, Health & Medicine, Engineering, and Environment

 Both biology (sex) and sociocultural variables (gender) have a fundamental impact on health behaviour, as well as epidemiology, manifestation, and pathophysiology of diseases.
 Although sex and gender are essential to effective health care, differences between women and men are often neglected in medical research and clinical practice.
-The CAS study programme in Sex- and Gender- Specific Medicine is a part-time course for postgraduates at the Universities of Bern and Zurich.
+The CAS study programme in Sex- and Gender- Specific Medicine is a part-time course at the Universities of Bern and Zurich aimed at postgraduates in medicine and life sciences.
 To meet the eligibility requirements for this CAS course candidates must hold a master’s degree in either medicine or a related field.

 The study programme provides the participants with concepts of sex- and gender-specific medicine and addresses the important implications of biological sex and sociocultural factors for disease prevention, biomedical research, and healthcare.